-The main benefits of Fertigation/Dosing are:
+The main benefits of fertigation/Dosing are:

-- Improved nutrient absorption by plants due to the regulated application of fertilisers, wetting agents and water. - More efficient use of water. - Reduced use of manpower for fertilising and wetting agent operations. - Surface not compromised by traditional algaculture methods of application for fertilisers and wetting agents. - Consistency of fertiliser and wetting agent applications with the absence of nutrient and water losses.
+- Better nutrients' absorption by plants due to the simulation's application of fertilisers/wetting agents and water. - More efficient use of water, with no waste. - Reduced use of manpower for fertilizing and wetting agent operations. - Surface not compromised by traditional algaculture methods of application for fertilisers and wetting agents. - Better fertilisers'/wetting agent's application uniformity with the absence of nutrients and water's loss.

-The City installed smart automated dosing systems which integrate with the irrigation central control system to facilitate the application of wetting agents and fertilisers at the following locations:
+The City have installed smart automated dosing systems which have been integrated with its irrigation central control system to facilitate the application of wetting agents and fertilisers at the following locations: